Introduction: Natural Optimum Population Responses.

 Perhaps there is more to the global decline in male sperm rates than some people have considered.
 The problem with many theories is that so many variables have changed during the time birth rates and fertility have declined, that from any one data set, many correlations appear.
 A popular theory is the decline is due to chemicals in the environment, but it has been shown that declining birth rates and fertility also occur in societies where candidate chemicals are absent.
 In the end, I am not the first to consider it could at least in part be due to a natural response to being above ‘optimum’ population, and so far there is not contradictory data for this hypothesis.

-Researching the history of human population uncovers a puzzle, and optimal population finally provides a solution to that puzzle.
+Researching the history of human population uncovers a puzzle, and optimal population mechanism finally offers a viable solution to that puzzle.

 I have been exploring the state of global population since 2014, as outlined in the my population journey.
 Initially motived by the passionate sound of alarm by David Suzuki, I soon had my first surprise on learning that rather than follow a path towards annihilation as highlighted by David Suzuki, population growth rates had fallen towards a level of population stability.